tusharvijay24/SplashList/README.md

 Usage
 Upon launching the app, you will be presented with a grid of images fetched from the Unsplash API.
 You can perform the following actions:
 * Scroll vertically to browse through the images.
-* Tap on an image to view it in full size.
 * Pull down to refresh the content and fetch new images.
 * Scroll to the bottom to automatically load more images as you reach the end of the current list.
-* Search for specific images by entering keywords in the search bar (feature not implemented in this version).
 Features
 * Asynchronous image loading from the Unsplash API.
 * Caching mechanism to store images in memory and disk cache for efficient retrieval.